-This article looks at the Satiating Diet Plan.
-Included is an overview, so you know what to expect.
+This article discusses the Satiating Diet Plan, so you know what to expect if you decide to try it.

-We will also look at its pros and cons and the reasons it works well.
-And I will include a typical Satiating Diet meal plan and a Satiating Diet foods list.
+We will also examine its pros and cons, why it works well, a typical Satiating Diet meal plan, and a Satiating Diet foods list.

 With new diets coming out all the time, it’s difficult to know which one will work for you.